RAF Coltishall: Redevelopment

-The former married quarters were transferred to the MoD's preferred property agents, Annington Homes, who started the lengthy process of upgrading the former military housing into civilian houses for sale on the open market.
+The former married quarters were transferred to the MoD's preferred property agents, Annington Homes, who started a lengthy process of upgrading the former military housing into civilian houses for sale on the open market.

 During January 2007, the Home Office expressed an interest in the site, and in early February earmarked it for potential use as an immigration detention facility, but this was subsequently ruled out.

-In July 2007, a petition was set up on the 10 Downing St website to campaign for Coltishall to be reopened as a civil airfield.
+In July 2007, a petition was set up on the 10 Downing Street website to campaign for Coltishall to be reopened as a civil airfield.

 In December 2007, fresh reports in the media suggested the site would be used as a prison, but this angered local residents who had not been informed of the disposal progress.

-In January 2009, a plan to build a Category C prison at the site was approved by North Norfolk District Council.
-The site is now under the control of the Ministry of Justice (MoJ) and building works to convert all of the former H-blocks along with the completion of the dual perimeter fences, and a new access road began in 2009.
-The new establishment known as HMP Bure, named after a nearby river, can house over 500 male sex offenders.
+In January 2009, plans to build a Category C prison at the site was approved by North Norfolk District Council (NNDC).
+The entire technical site then became under the control of the Ministry of Justice (MoJ), and building works to convert all of the former male single-persons living accommodation H-blocks and the Junior Ranks Mess and NAAFI social club, along with the completion of the dual perimeter fences, and a new access road began in 2009.
+This new establishment became known as HM Prison Bure, named after the nearby River Bure, can house over 500 male sex offenders.

 On 19 July 2010, North Norfolk District Council proposed that the entire site should be designated as a conservation area (United Kingdom) because of its historical and architectural interest.

-In 2013, Scottow Enterprise Park was opened on part of the site, taking up approximately 600 acres of the former RAF base.
+In 2013, the remainder of the former RAF Coltishall technical site became known as the Scottow Enterprise Park, taking up approximately 600 acres of the former RAF base.
 Its repurposed military buildings are now home to tenants in industries from construction to film.